Does Missing Sex Mean You Miss Them?

 Your body processes familiarity.

 Physical intimacy builds repetition.
 Touch becomes rhythm.
-Your nervous system begins associating one specific person with safety, pleasure, and regulation.
+Over time, your system associates one specific person with safety, pleasure, and regulation.

 When that disappears, your body reacts before your reasoning does.